mendix/docs/content/developerportal/deploy/private-cloud-monitor.md

 ### 2.2 Installation in Kubernetes{#install-in-k8s}

-This section documents how to install Grafana and Prometheus into a a Kubernetes cluster.
+This section documents how to install Grafana and Prometheus into a Kubernetes cluster.
-For installation in OpenShift, use [Installation in OpenShift](#install-in-openshift) instructions.
+For installation in OpenShift, use the [Installation in OpenShift](#install-in-openshift) instructions.

 #### 2.2.1 Preparations